 As a HeartMath® Certified Practitioner, she also provides heart rate variability biofeedback training for stress, anxiety and self-regulation, which can be offered as part of EMDR therapy to assist with preparation for trauma reprocessing.
 She also offers the Safe & Sound Protocol (SSP) and the Rest & Restore Protocol (RRP) to restore vagus nervous system health using application of specially filtered sound frequencies based in Polyvagal Theory.

-Dr. Berman is well versed in working with ego state interventions and Internal Family Systems, commonly known as “parts work,” and continued participation in advanced EMDR consultation training with EMDR parts work expert and author, Robin Shapiro, LICSW.
+Dr. Berman is well versed in working with ego state interventions and Internal Family Systems (IFS), commonly known as “parts work,” and continued participation in advanced EMDR consultation training with EMDR parts work expert and author, Robin Shapiro, LICSW.
 Her advanced clinical training also includes the art of EMDR work for profound grief, complex trauma and dissociation with esteemed EMDR practitioners Dr. Roger Solomon and Dr. Kathleen Martin through the EMDR Institute.
 She also completed advanced consultation training in EMDR with the Institute for Creative Mindfulness.

 In addition, Dr. Berman is a professional member of the American Society of Clinical Hypnosis (ASCH), an ASCH Certified Clinical Hypnosis Practitioner and a Registered Hypnotherapist in the state of Washington, with advanced specialty training in the application of clinical hypnosis within psychotherapy.
 She has served as Vice President on the Executive Board of the Oregon Society of Clinical Hypnosis, an ASCH component society.
 She enthusiastically brings her lifelong appreciation of the healing power of horses to her clients through the transformative and experiential process of equine-assisted psychotherapy as an EAGALA Certified Mental Health Professional.
 She received training through the Multidisciplinary Association for Psychedelic Studies (MAPS) in MDMA-assisted therapy for PTSD, including the facilitation of psychedelic assisted therapy integration sessions.